What is Angina? By Dr.Sukhvinder Singh – Cardiologist

-When the heart muscles do not get the oxygen-rich blood in an inadequate amount, it causes pain or discomfort in your heart, leading to angina.
+When the heart muscles do not get the oxygen-rich blood in an adequate amount, it causes pain or discomfort in your heart, leading to angina.

 Regular angina symptoms might feel like squeezing or pressure in your heart.

-The pain sometimes can also extend to arms, shoulders, jaw, and neck, the upper part of the abdomen up to the umbilicus or back.
+The pain can sometimes also extend to the arms, shoulders, jaw, and neck; the upper part of the abdomen up to the umbilicus; or the back.

 In some patients, it may also cause a feeling of indigestion.